-Peru attorney general seeks detention for ex-President Humala
+Peru prosecutors seek pretrial detention for ex-president Humala

-LIMA The Peruvian attorney general's office said on Tuesday it was seeking pre-trial detention for former President Ollanta Humala, who is under investigation for money laundering over allegations that he took illegal funds from Brazilian builder Odebrecht.
+LIMA The Peruvian attorney general's office said on Tuesday it was seeking pretrial detention for former President Ollanta Humala, who is under investigation for money laundering over allegations he took illegal funds from Brazilian builder Odebrecht SA [ODBES.UL].

-A hearing to rule on the request for the pre-trial detention for Humala and his wife, Nadine Heredia, was scheduled for Wednesday, the attorney general's office said on Twitter.
+A hearing to rule on the request for the pretrial detention for Humala and his wife, Nadine Heredia, was scheduled for Wednesday, the attorney general's office said on Twitter without providing additional details.

+The attorney general's office asked Judge Richard Concepcion to detain Humala and Heredia for up to 18 months, the office of Peru's judiciary said in a statement.
+Humala and Heredia must attend the hearing on Wednesday in his courtroom, it added.

-The attorney general's office did not provide additional details on why the request was made or if it was related to the ongoing probe by German Juarez, a public prosecutor who has accused Humala and Heredia of taking illegal funds from Odebrecht to help finance Humala's campaign.
+Humala and Heredia have been suspects in a money laundering investigation by German Juarez, a public prosecutor who has accused the couple of taking illegal funds from Odebrecht to help finance Humala's campaign.

 Juarez traveled to Brazil this year to question Marcelo Odebrecht, the company's imprisoned former chief executive who has turned state's witness.